Slamy/Wiki_MiSTer/Core-configuration-string.md

 Each line of the configuration string is delimited with a semicolon.
 The first line is the core name followed by 2 semicolons.

-Here are the follow valid options for the menu ([] - means optional parameter):
+### Here are the follow valid options for the menu ([] - means optional parameter):
 * T{Index},{Name} - Trigger button.
 This is a simple button that will pulse HIGH of specified {index} bit in status register.
 A perfect example of this is for a reset button. {Name} is the text that describes the button function.
 * O{Index1}[{Index2}],{Name},{Options...} - Option button that allows you to select between various choices. {Index1} and {Index2} are values from 0-9 and A-V (like Hex but it extends from A-V instead of A-F).
 This represents all 31 bits.
 First and second index are the range of bits that will be set in the status register. {Name} is what is shown to describe the option. {Options...} is a list of comma separated options.
-* J[1],{Button1}[,{Button2},...] - J1 means lock keyboard to joystick emulation mode.
-Useful for keyboard-less systems such as consoles. {Button1},{Button2},... is list of joystick buttons used in the core.
-Up to 12 buttons can be listed.
-* V,{Version String} - Version string. {Version String} is the version string.
-Takes the core name and appends version string for name to display.
 * \- Skips line.
 * F,{Ext}[,{Text}] - Load file button. {Ext} is a string of 3 character extensions.
 For example, BINGEN would be BIN and GEN extensions.
 Optional {Text} string is the text that is displayed before the extensions like "Load RAM".
 If {Text} is not specified, then default is Load \*.
 * R{Index},{Name} - Same as T option but closes the OSD after selecting.
 Convenient for Reset option.
 * S{Slot},{Ext}[,{Text}] - Mount SD card button. {Slot} is a value from 0-3.
 Up to four images can be mounted at the same time. {Ext} - same as in F option.
 Optional {Text} string is the text that is displayed before the extensions like "Load RAM".
 If {Text} is not specified, then default is Mount \*.

-Note that the options are expected in a given order and MiSTer will fail to parse them correctly if the order is not that one.
-Check the option order in well stablished cores and copy it for your own core.
+### Non-OSD options (must be placed at bottom of configuration string):
+* J[1],{Button1}[,{Button2},...] - J1 means lock keyboard to joystick emulation mode.
+Useful for keyboard-less systems such as consoles. {Button1},{Button2},... is list of joystick buttons used in the core.
+Up to 12 buttons can be listed.
+* V,{Version String} - Version string. {Version String} is the version string.
+Takes the core name and appends version string for name to display.